mariopassamaniunitn/unitn-hpc-seminar/README.md

 ### IV - Create a container that uses the "--bind" switch

+A quite complex issue of creating a redistributable library environment, that depends on PBS itself at compile time, which is available only on the cluster.
+How can it be compiled on a personal computer?
+By preliminarly downloading, compiling & installing PBS on the container, at the same version level of the cluster, the issue has been overcame.
+Once on the cluster, the container is run with the "--bind" options, so that it can access the actual PBS installation.

 Instructions:

 (beware, step 1 may require a lot of time)